 24- 48 Hours After the Procedure

-Dr. Vijay sees his patients the day after surgery to make sure that the healing process is moving appropriately.
+At Corpus Christi Institute of Cosmetic Surgery, we see patients the day after surgery to make sure that the healing process is moving appropriately.
 Arranging a friend or loved one to take care of you for 1 or 2 days is beneficial since your body will require as much rest as possible.
 Having the extra set of hands can prevent you from overworking or exerting yourself.

 1 Week After the Procedure